Shopping Cart

 Hey, Camp Folks!

 It's time for another story from our July ‘Share Your Camp Story’ Contest submissions, though many kids were unable to attend.
 The coronavirus has had a huge impact on everyone—camp included, however, some camps were fortunate enough to be able to keep their doors open this summer season.
-We asked to hear from kids who weren’t able to attend camp this season to record this very unusual time in our world.
+We asked kids who attended camp this season to tell us how camp was different this year.

-Our next submission for our ‘Share Your Camp Story’ Contest comes from Tyler L. who wrote in to tell us about her trip to New Life Ranch summer camp.
+Our next submission for our ‘Share Your Camp Story’ Contest comes from Josie E. who wrote in to tell us about her trip to Camp Newaygo.
+Josie is our $50 prize winner!
 Here’s her submission:

 - John